 Noteworthy accomplishments also included rural development, universal health coverage, better quality of and access to education and improved gender equality.
 Women forged ahead in educational attainment: 54.7 per cent of women aged 25 to 29 years have at least an undergraduate degree, compared to only 35.7 per cent of men in this age group.1 This has led to an increased number of women in the formal labour market.
 More women are taking important roles in society.
+Better roles in society thanks to better education, better knowledge about sexual and reproductive health, and the ability to demand appropriate contraception.
+As a result, women have more freedom to make decisions regarding their own fertility.

-Better education has also led to better knowledge about sexual and reproductive health, and the ability to demand appropriate contraception, as reflected in the contraceptive prevalence rate.
+education has also led to better knowledge about sexual and reproductive health, and the ability to demand appropriate contraception, as reflected in the contraceptive prevalence rate.
 It increased rapidly from 15 per cent in 1970 to higher than 70 per cent in 1987 (UNFPA, 2017).
 As a result, women have more freedom to make decisions regarding their own fertility.